baublet/lagniappe/README.md

 ## Road Map

 * Initial release for feedback
+* Abandon much of the custom stuff and Material UI for [AntReact](https://ant.design/docs/react/introduce)
 * Documentation support (in Markdown)
 * Compilation/build scripts for the app
 * Automatic updates